IMG_0385.jpeg

 Video Production

 The Harold B. Lee Library had a problem.
-Too many books were being returned with all manner of uncomely accoutrements: water damage, crumbs, grease stains, and dog ears (no, not the furry kind).
+Too many books were being returned with all manner of uncomely accoutrements: water damage, crumbs, grease stains, and dog ears.
 So we created an enigmatic Voice of the Library character, complete with a legendary-level study table setup, to gently remind students to give the sort of dignity to the Library’s collection that she herself modeled.

 As Director of Photography, I found just the right little nook for her setup.
 It had leading lines to draw the viewer’s eye to our spokeswoman, evenly-spaced vertical lines that lent a sense of calm order, and depth that made our little set feel grander than it was.
 I lit the scene to feel grounded and natural, as if ceiling light panels just always happened to flatter the subject with soft three-quarter-angle Rembrandt lighting that didn’t cast shadows under their eyes.